eBird Checklists Submitted

 - The color of each county indicates what percentage of its Hotspots have been visited.
 The darker the county, the more Hotspots visited.

-Oregon now has at least 25% Hotspot Square coverage in ALL counties.
-Nearly two-thirds of Oregon counties (23 out of 36 total) have over 80% coverage!
+Oregon now has at least 25% Hotspot Square coverage in all counties, and nearly two-thirds (23 out of 36 counties) have over 80% coverage.
 Several counties – such as Benton, Polk, and Multnomah – have over an hour of bird survey data in almost EVERY Hotspot.

 BUT, we still have a few gaps.

 A few counties, particularly those in lighter grey, still have less than 50% of Hotspot Squares visited.
 Our greatest needs are in remote counties including Harney and Malheur.
 Even in counties with good coverage, small dots indicate Hotspot Squares that require more effort.